leanprover-community/mathematics_in_lean/README.md

 and typing `git pull` followed by `lake exe cache get` as above.

 Codespaces offers a certain number of free hours per month.
-When you are done working, press `Ctrl/Cmd+Shift+P` on your keyboard, start typing `stop codespace`, and then select `Codespaces: Stop Codespace` from the list of options.
+When you are done working, press `Ctrl/Cmd+Shift+P` on your keyboard, start typing `stop current codespace`, and then select `Codespaces: Stop Current Codespace` from the list of options.
 If you forget, don't worry: the virtual machine will stop itself after a certain amount of time of inactivity.